Skip to content

 Difference Between _DFF_START_TIME and _DFF_TRIGGER_TIME

-Function Invocation Method Value
+Function Call Method Value

-Timed Task (Old Version: Auto-trigger Configuration) The exact time corresponding to the Crontab expression
+Cron Job (Legacy: Auto Trigger Config) The exact time corresponding to the Crontab expression

 _DFF_HTTP_REQUEST Data Structure

-If there is the following request:
+For the following request:

 Request Example